 EAT: Donovan’s South Norwalk (SoNo)

-If you’re in the mood for a burger, beer, or steaming bowl of clam chowder, there’s no better place in South Norwalk than this 130 year old institution.
+If you’re in the mood for a burger, beer, or steaming bowl of clam chowder, there’s no better place in South Norwalk than the 135+ year old Donovan’s – a true institution.
 On the corner of Washington and Water Streets, Donovan’s is everything you can ask for in a pub: clubby interior, casual menu, good brews, and friendly service.

 EAT: Public Wine Bar

-Walk through the front door to be greeted by a floor to ceiling wine rack.
+Walk through the front door of Public Wine Bar to be greeted by a floor to ceiling wine rack.
 This “Wine Bar,” however, is not just about the vino.
-Specialty cocktails rule the day – with concoctions like Public 88 – an “orchid infused Toto’s French topped with Rose Cava,” Blackbird Singing – a sour whiskey blend, and the fiery Hot Blooded Margarita.
+Specialty cocktails, small-plates, and mains that won’t break the bank have kept patrons happy for years.

 EAT: Knot Norm’s

-Young chef/owner Jay LeBlanc has got himself a winner in his little extension of an already thriving catering biz.
-Not only is his mega-chunk warm lobster rolls winning awards, but he’s equally adept with fried chicken, Korean BBQ Brisket, and, incredibly, on-the-spot whipped up vegan dishes.
+Chef/owner of Knot Norm’s, Jay LeBlanc has got himself a winner in his little extension of an already thriving catering biz.
+Not only does his mega-chunk warm lobster rolls win awards, but he’s equally adept with fried chicken, Korean BBQ Brisket, and, incredibly, on-the-spot whipped up vegan dishes.
 In East Norwalk (across the Norwalk River from the Norwalk Maritime Museum), this tiny place may be hard to find at first.
 But believe me.
 It’s worth it.

 EAT: Valencia Luncheria